stephaneVercouillieBMID/slate/source/index.html.md

 The content type of the response will be `application/jwt`.
 The response will be signed and encrypted by BMID using the signing and encryption certificate exposed.

-The UserInfo endpoint can be accessed only with a valid **access_token**, and for a very limited duration after end user authentication: there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).
+The UserInfo endpoint can be accessed only with a valid **access_token** received from the token endpoint, and for a very limited duration after end user authentication: there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the UserInfo endpoint (this reflects a constraint set on the SOAP version of the interface).

 ### Claims